-If you don’t see your insurance listed or are unsure of your vision coverage, please give us a call and we will gladly verify your coverage through your insurer.
+If you don’t see your insurance listed or are unsure of your vision coverage, please give your insurance company a call.
 For more information about medical and vision insurance benefits, please see our insurance guide below.

 Payment Options: We accept cash, check, Visa, Master Card, and Discover card as methods of payments.